 records that the Lord Jesus appeared in a different form to two disciples while they were walking

-along on their way to the country (Mark 16.12).
+along on their way in the country (Mark 16:12).
 Luke records a more detailed incident as Jesus

-24.31).
-Some might assume that somehow Jesus simply put some sort of veil over their sight, but
+Some might assume that somehow Jesus simply put some sort of veil over their sight, but if we

-if we combine this with what Mark recorded, it is obvious that they were prevented from seeing
+combine this with what Mark recorded, it is obvious that they were prevented from seeing Him

-Him because He appeared in a different form.
-John records that the Lord appeared to His disciples
+because He appeared in a different form.
+John records that the Lord appeared to His disciples in

-in a room with shut doors (John 20.19).
-In other words, He simply appeared in their midst, not
+a room with shut doors (John 20:19).
+In other words, He simply appeared in their midst, not being

-being restricted in any way by closed doors.
-After eight days, they were again in a locked room
+restricted in any way by closed doors.
+After eight days, they were again in a locked room and He

-and He appeared in their midst (John 20.26).
-John records the third manifestation of the Master
+appeared in their midst (John 20:26).
+John records the third manifestation of the Master to His

-was now breaking, Jesus stood on the beach; yet the disciples did not know it was Jesus" (John
+now breaking, Jesus stood on the beach; yet the disciples did not know it was Jesus (John 21:4).

-21.4).
 Why did they not know it was their Lord?
-We might be tempted to think that they were
+We might be tempted to think that they were too far

-too far from shore to recognize Him, but this cannot be the explanation.
-John, the disciple whom
+from shore to recognize Him, but this cannot be the explanation.
+John, the disciple whom Jesus

-that is was the Lord (John 21.12).
+the Lord (John 21:12).
 This is a rather curious statement.
-They had seen Him twice
+They had seen Him twice before as He

-before as He appeared in the room with closed doors.
-This time they knew it was Him because
+appeared in the room with closed doors.
+This time they knew it was Him because John sensed

-John sensed His presence, perhaps sensing the loving word of the Master, but it is obvious that
+His presence, perhaps sensing the loving word of the Master; but it is obvious that they did not

-they did not know Him by His appearance.
+know Him by His appearance.
 Why?
-Because He appeared to them in a different
+Because He appeared to them in a different form again !

 Take special note of the question the disciples were afraid to ask Jesus: Who are You?
 This is the